okteto/okteto/samples/aspnetcore/README.md

 The `hello-world` key matches the name of the hello world Deployment.
 The meaning of the rest of fields is:

 - `image`: the image used by the development container (built from this [Dockerfile](https://github.com/okteto/aspnetcore-getting-started/blob/main/Dockerfile)).
+- `sync`: the folders that will be synchronized between your local machine and the development container.
+- `environment`: the environment variables added or overwritten in your development container.
 - `command`: the start command of the development container.
-- `environment`: the environment variables added or overwritten in your development container.
 - `remote`: the local port to use for SSH communication with your development environment.
-- `sync`: the folders that will be synchronized between your local machine and the development container.
+- `forward`: a list of ports to forward from your development container to locahost in your machine.
+This is needed to access the port 5000 of your application on localhost.

 Also, note that there is a `.stignore` file to indicate which files shouldn't be synchronized to your development container.
 This is useful to avoid synchronizing binaries, build artifacts, or git metadata.